Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adverbs/comparison-of-adverbs.md

 If the Adverb is of one syllable:

-* we form the Comparative by addig er to the Positive, and
+* we form the Comparative by adding -er to the Positive, and
-* we form the Superlative by adding est to the Positive.
+* we form the Superlative by adding -est to the Positive.

 <img src="../../../media/adverbs/formation-of-adverbs.png" alt="formation of adverbs" style="width:90%;height:90%;">